fbpx

 Then again, at the end – when I discuss the major areas of the home, address your concerns, and answer your questions.

-Please don’t misunderstand me.
-I encourage you to attend and take part in your home inspection.
-It not only gives you a chance to talk to me, it makes understanding of your home inspection report easier.
+Please don’t misunderstand.
+I encourage every person to attend and take part in their home inspection.
+It not only gives you a chance to talk to me, it makes your home inspection report easier to understand.

 4. Home inspector experience